-We compared the dates and return periods for both extreme storm-tide and extreme skew-surge events, and ascertained how
+We compared the dates and return periods for both extreme storm-tide and extreme skew-surge events and ascertained how many skew-surge events also resulted in extreme storm tides.
+Extreme storm tides were generated by 85 distinct storm events (Fig. 2a, Table S2).
+These 85 storm events contributed to 155 independent storm-tide maxima that reached or exceeded the 1 in 5-year return level at any of the 30 sealevel-gauge sites (Fig. 1) - in other words the storm events sometimes caused extreme storm tides to occur at more than one sea-level gauge site.
+In total, 191 skew surges reached or exceeded the 1 in 5-year return period across the 30 sites, generated by 135 distinct storm events (Fig. 2b, Table S3).
+This difference in event numbers is consistent with NZ's coastal context of meso- to micro-tidal ranges and moderate storm surges, which are usually several decimetres (not metres) high, meaning tides are a key determinant (or precursor) for coastal flooding rather than solely storm surges.

-- 170 many skew-surge events also resulted in extreme storm-tides.
-Extreme storm-tides were generated by 85 distinct storm events (Figure 2a, Table S2).
-These 85 storm events contributed to 155 independent storm-tide maxima that reached or exceeded the 1 in 5-year return level at any of the 30 sea-level-gauge sites (Figure 1)-in other words the storm events sometimes caused extreme storm-tides to occur at more than one sea-level gauge site.
-In total, 191 skew-surges reached or exceeded the 1 in 5year return period across the 30 sites, generated by 135 distinct storm events (Figure 2b, Table S3).
-This difference in event - 175 numbers is consistent with NZ's coastal context of meso- to micro-tidal ranges and moderate storm surges, which are usually several decimetres (not metres) high, meaning tides are a key determinant (or precursor) for coastal flooding rather than solely storm surges. - Like Haigh et al. (2016), there are unavoidable issues with the database that arise because hourly tide gauge records do not cover all the full 118-year period analysed, since the start of the Auckland and Dunedin records in 1900.
-It is obvious, examining Figure 2c, that we are likely missing many events before the early 1990s, when records were spatially sparse.
-The decline in data availability post-2010 occurs due to discontinuation of some sea-level gauges around that time, but there are also some recent records that we were unable to obtain for analysis.
-The highest return period from two notable historical storms is probably lower than it should be; e.g., the great 1936 ex-tropical cyclone (Brenstrum 2000), and ex-tropical cyclone Gisele in 1968 (Revell & Gorman 2003).
-Although we have data at some sites for these events, tide gauges were not necessarily operational at the time along the stretches of the coastline where the storm-tides or skew-surges were likely to have been most extreme; this is the case for the 1936 (except in Auckland) and 1968 events.
-Notwithstanding these issues, our analysis of the events that we have on record does provide important insights, as described below.
+Like Haigh et al. (2016), there are unavoidable issues with the database that arise because hourly tide gauge records do not cover all the full 118-year period analysed since the start of the Auckland and Dunedin records in 1900.
+It is obvious, examining Fig. 2c, that we are likely missing many events before the early 1990s, when records were spatially sparse.

-190 Figure 2. (a) Return period of the highest storm-tides in each of the 85 extreme storm-tide events (resulting in 155 extreme storm-tide observations), offset for mean sea level; (b) return period of the highest skew-surges in each of the 135 skew-surge events (resulting in 191 extreme skew-surge observations); (c) the number of sites per annum for which sea level data is available across the 30 sites; and (d) pie chart showing the number of skew-surge events that led to extreme storm-tide events (blue) and the number that did not (green).
+Figure 2. (a) Return period of the highest storm tides in each of the 85 extreme storm-tide events (resulting in 155 extreme storm-tide observations), offset for mean sea level; (b) return period of the highest skew surges in each of the 135 skew-surge events (resulting in 191 extreme skew-surge observations); (c) the number of sites per annum for which sea-level data are available across the 30 sites; and (d) pie chart showing the number of skew-surge events that led to extreme storm-tide events (blue) and the number that did not (green).